Meeting

 Figures on the migration to Universal Credit were explained.
 For the New Forest, the migration for working-age claimants was anticipated to take place in 2023/24 and the Council would work with partners to support claimants.

-Financial Strategy Task and Finish Group - Final Report
+- Document Financial Strategy TF Group Final Report 10 Nov 2021

 Cllr Craze had chaired the Group and explained that its members had met with each Cabinet member, who were asked a number of questions.
 The Group were impressed with their depth of understanding and knowledge.